MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     5 │ ROBERT K   103272 │
     =#

-Query composition can be done using blocks.
+Multi-line query composition could be done within blocks, marked by `begin` and `end`.
+In this format, each query to be composed is on its own line.
 Combinators, such as `Filter` and `Keep`, are available, using lower-case names.
 Operators and functions are automatically lifted to queries.

     using Statistics: mean